 - How to evaluate failed data projects and ensure your future projects succeed

 - Best practices to help your organization visualize data better, correct bias, and improve decision making

-- Business and data analysts, data scientists, developers, and front-line managers who use and work with data every day and who want to make better decisions with it
+- Anyone who uses and works with data every day and who wants to make better decisions with it